ajavamind/Processing-Cardboard/README.md

  Included are example Android apps for Google VR Cardboard to demonstrate coding with the Processing Language for Android library and the Google Cardboard Android SDK.

- Processing with Cardboard SDK is an alternative for writing Android VR applications.
+ Processing with Cardboard VR SDK is an alternative for writing Android VR applications.
  It is another way to use/explore/learn the Cardboard VR app development platform.